fuzzylabs/matcha/docs/index.md

 `matcha` is a tool for provisioning MLOps environments to the cloud.

+Jump to [get started](https://fuzzylabs.github.io/matcha/getting-started/) section to help you get started using matcha.

 ## Why do you need `matcha`?

 Many proprietary MLOps platforms try to be an all-in-one solution, taking care of each stage in a machine learning model’s life cycle, from experimentation, to continuous training, deployment, and monitoring.
 More often than not, these come with vendor lock-in, inflexibility, and suffer from being a _jack of all trades, master of none._